 Elective Courses:

-Within the M-PACT curriculum, you’ll be able to tailor your PharmD training by taking unique electives that highlight various practice areas and provide cutting-edge information to best prepare you for practice and your future career.
+Within the M-Pact curriculum, you’ll be able to tailor your PharmD training by taking unique electives that highlight various practice areas and provide cutting-edge information to best prepare you for practice and your future career.

 Starting in your first year, you’ll have various elective options to personalize your experience, and these opportunities continue into your advanced experiential rotation year as P4s.
 Elective options include: